genesiscommunitysuccess/docs/docs/02_database/04_data-types/04_dbrecord.md

 dbRecord.differenceInFields(dbRecord2)
 ```

 `isEmpty` : This property identifies whether there is any content within the `DbRecord`.
-Return true if there is no information collected within this record, false otherwise
+It returns true if there is no information collected within this record, otherwise, it returns false.

 `columns`: This property gets all columns for this record.

-`tableName`: This property gets table name of record.
+`tableName`: This property gets the table name of record.